 The preventive approach taken by Camp Mariposa: Aaron’s Place emphasizes mentorship and education, while also developing a community of support.
 Learn more about how we structure our program.

-Camp Mariposa® Indianapolis and Camp Mariposa® Bloomfield was created and is supported in part by Eluna.
+Camp Mariposa® Indianapolis and Camp Mariposa® Southern Indiana was created and is supported in part by Eluna.
 Eluna is a public, 501(c)(3) non-profit with a mission to support children and families impacted by grief or addiction.
 Founded in 2000 in Seattle by former MLB pitcher Jamie Moyer and child advocate Karen Phelps Moyer, Eluna was originally called The Moyer Foundation and launched a series of programs supporting thousands of children and families annually at no cost to them.
 Camp Erin® is the largest national network of grief programs for bereaved children and teens, Camp Mariposa® is a national addiction prevention and mentoring program for youth impacted by a family member’s substance use disorder, and the Eluna Resource Center offers online tools, local referrals and personalized phone and email support for families experiencing grief, addiction and other related issues.
 For more information, please visit elunanetwork.org.